Today’s post is about our net worth and the size of our investment portfolio, which generates a six-figure annual passive income.

 We pay far more attention to our investment portfolio than our overall net worth as that’s our source of income.
 As of June 2023, we’ve $2,136,557 in investable assets, up $236,557 since we stopped work in 2020.

 The increase is mainly because our passive income not only covers all our expenses, but also gives us a healthy surplus every year.
 On top of that, we haven’t travelled abroad for over three years, so that’s more savings and money to reinvest.
-We also made some money from position trading.
 Considering the dividend cuts in 2020 and 2021 due to the Covid-19 pandemic, we couldn’t be happier with the growth.

 Last year, our investment portfolio generated a six-figure passive income, but we only spent $48,750 despite high inflation.
 In case you’re wondering, we don’t feel deprived of material comforts.
 We happen to love our lifestyle.
 This year, I estimate that we will spend around $58,000 as we’re planning to travel again.